 OS: Android 7.1.1 Nougat

 Resolution: 1920 x 1080

 CPU: Snapdragon 835

 Front camera: 16MP

-The OnePlus 5 costs more than the OnePlus 3T.
-That’s the hard truth about this new phone, but it’s partly because OnePlus has decided to use more premium materials.
+The OnePlus 5 price was more than the OnePlus 3T.
+That's the hard truth about the new phone, but it's partly because OnePlus decided to use more premium materials.

-OnePlus has produced two versions of the OnePlus 5, with the base model coming with 64GB of internal storage and 6GB of RAM and costing you $479 (£449, around AU$630).
+OnePlus produced two versions of the OnePlus 5, with the base model coming with 64GB of internal storage and 6GB of RAM, costing $479 (£449, AU$599).